honungsburk/thecrimsonking/src/AllAlongTheInterlude.markdown

 # All Along the Interlude

-Through mist, the rider came damp in heavy clothes,
+Through mist, the rider came damp in heavy clothes.
 "Is this the way?", he asked
 for he wasn't sure.
 "Depends," said the gentleman.